PranavMishra17/cs426_Pranav_Mishra_Asgn4/README.md

 - Battery, Exhaust fans, motherboard and all models: SketchFab: https://sketchfab.com/search?features=downloadable&q=fence&type=models
 - Sound Effects: PixaBay https://pixabay.com  and  MixKit https://mixkit.co/free-sound-effects/game/

-  NOTE: All the assests used in this project are free to used and licensed for public work.
+  NOTE: All the assests used in this project are free to use and publically available to everyone.